mrzResearchArena/PyFeat-2.x/README.md

 <!-- #### Author: X ABC, Y ABC, and Z ABC. -->

 ### Background / Motivation / Abstract / Gist:
-In Bioinformatics research, we usually noticed that using the same biological sequences and even the same algorithms, but the performance varies a lot.
-Researchers unearth the riddle, it is merely the different feature representation process.
-Feature representation techniques drastically enhance the performance.
-We firmly do believe rational feature representation techniques are a major significant contribution in Algorithomic-Bioinformatics and Machine Learning in Biological Sciences research.
-The PyFeat–2.0 is an extensive Deep Learning friendly Python-based tool for generating various numerical feature representation schemes from DNA, RNA, and protein primary structure sequences.
+In Bioinformatics research, we usually notice using the same biological sequences and even the same algorithms, but the performance varies greatly.
+Researchers unearth the riddle; it is merely the different feature representation process.
+Feature representation techniques drastically enhance performance.
+We firmly do believe rational feature representation techniques are a major significant contribution to Algorithmic-Bioinformatics and Machine Learning in Biological Sciences research.
+The PyFeat–2.0 is a comprehensive Deep Learning friendly Python-based tool for generating various numerical feature representation schemes from DNA, RNA, and protein primary structure sequences.

 &nbsp;